 Other kinds of studies have suggested that colonoscopy (typically done every 10 years if no cancer or polyps are found) doesn’t save more lives than sigmoidoscopy, which examines only the lower part of the colon and is usually done every five years.
 In some studies, sigmoidoscopy was combined with stool tests.
 Two large randomized controlled studies comparing colonoscopy with stool tests are underway, but results won’t be available for years.

-Last February, a major study on colonoscopy was published in the New England Journal of Medicine.
+In 2012, a major study on colonoscopy was published in the New England Journal of Medicine.
 It confirmed that colonoscopy, by detecting and removing polyps, can prevent cancer and save lives.
 In fact, it cut the death rate from the disease by half.

 But the study was not a randomized controlled study, did not look at colonoscopy as a screening test for the general public and didn’t compare it to stool tests or sigmoidoscopy.
 It included only people with polyps, some of which were detected by these other tests.